mangotapioca13/Instagram_parse/README.md

 ## Credits

-List an 3rd party libraries, icons, graphics, or other assets you used in your app.
+List any 3rd party libraries, icons, graphics, or other assets you used in your app.

 - [Android Async Http Client](http://loopj.com/android-async-http/) - networking library